meeeejin/til/oracle/how-to-resize-the-online-redo-logfiles.md

-# How To Resize the Online Redo Logfiles
+# How to resize the online redo log files

 1. First, check the size and location of the current logs: